-Data Received: The 2013 Commuter Survey gave us an average of how many days per week and weeks per year each individual drove to campus, the distance traveled, and the average miles per gallon of their vehicle for the 348 individuals who completed the survey.
+Data Received: The 2014 Commuter Survey gave us an average of how many days per week and weeks per year each individual drove to campus, the distance traveled, and the average miles per gallon of their vehicle for the 348 individuals who completed the survey.

-Calculations: Based on 345 responses, the average Colgate employee used 141 gallons of gasoline in FY 2013 to commute back and forth to work.
-Multiply 141 gallons by 966 employees equals 145,866 gallons in total for FY 2013.
-Multiply 145,866 gallons by the emissions factor for gasoline (0.008648022 MTeCO2 per gallon) equals 1,293 MTeCO2 (Table 11).
+Calculations: Based on 343 responses, the average Colgate employee used 82.6 gallons of gasoline in FY 2014 to commute back and forth to work.
+Multiply 82.6 gallons by 966 employees equals 81,904 gallons in total for FY 2014.
+Multiply 81,904 gallons by the emissions factor for gasoline (0.008648022 MTeCO2 per gallon) equals 708 MTeCO2 (Table 11).

 Comments: The Annual Commuter Survey should be distributed to the campus community via email in late September or early October to maintain consistency between years.
+The substantial drop in commuting between 2013 and 2014 might be attributed to having many more survey respondents state that they do not drive to work.